AdobeDocs/experience-platform.en/help/destinations/ui/export-datasets.md

 ## Datasets available for exporting {#datasets-to-export}

-The datasets that you can export depend on the Experience Platform application (Real-Time CDP, Adobe Journey Optimizer), the tier (Prime or Ultimate), and any add-ons that you purchased (for example: Data Distiller).
+The datasets that you can export vary based on the Experience Platform application (Real-Time CDP, Adobe Journey Optimizer), the tier (Prime or Ultimate), and any add-ons that you purchased (for example: Data Distiller).

 Understand from the table below which dataset types you can export depending on your application, product tier, and any add-ons purchased: